John Woodward (English footballer)

 John Woodward (born 6 January 1947) is an English former footballer.
 A forward, he scored 66 goals in 269 league games in a 13-year career in the Football League.
 He played and scored in all four divisions of the Football League.

-He began his career at Stoke City, before he was sold on to Aston Villa for a £30,000 fee in October 1966.
-He switched to Walsall three years later, before he joined Port Vale for a fee of £2,250 in February 1973.
-He finished as the club's top-scorer in 1973–74, but suffered a loss of form and was allowed to join Scunthorpe United in May 1975.
-After two years with the "Iron" he had spells with Belgian club Oostende and Southern League side Kidderminster Harriers.
+He began his career at Stoke City before he was sold to Aston Villa for a £30,000 fee in October 1966.
+He switched to Walsall three years later before he joined Port Vale for a fee of £2,250 in February 1973.
+He finished as the club's top-scorer in 1973–74 but suffered a loss of form and was allowed to join Scunthorpe United in May 1975.
+After two years with the "Iron", he had spells with Belgian club Oostende and Southern League side Kidderminster Harriers.